Our approach to the English curriculum at LMS is based on what we know about how our children learn best.

-We also aim to offer access to new and untried texts and authors that children may not have come across.
-Whilst some material used is well-known e.g. The Snow Queen, we also visit the works of authors who may be lesser known to our children like Toby Forward and Sarah Roberts.
-Through carefully tailored guided reading sessions and whole class study through our English units, we aim to give children a broad and diverse reading diet.
+At LMS, we also aim to offer access to new and untried texts and authors that children may not have come across before.
+Whilst some material used is well-known e.g. The Snow Queen by Hans Christian Andersen, we also visit the works of authors who may be lesser known to our children like Toby Forward and Sarah Roberts.
+Through carefully tailored guided reading sessions and whole class study, we aim to give children a broad and diverse reading diet.

 Our English units cover a wide variety of genres, poetry styles and non-fiction to give our children access to a broad range of quality literature from significant writers, researchers and poets over time.
-Classic works are a feature throughout the seven years of their time at Leyland Methodist Schools where famous works from Hillaire Belloc, Shakespeare and Edward Lear sit alongside more contemporary works by Benjamin Zephaniah and Cornelia Funke.
+Classic works are a feature throughout the seven years that the children spend at Leyland Methodist Schools and famous works from Hillaire Belloc, Shakespeare and Edward Lear sit alongside more contemporary works by Benjamin Zephaniah and Cornelia Funke.

-Aspects of oral traditions feature in that all year groups, where our children have a chance to know, learn and perform a poem.
+Aspects of oral traditions also feature and in all year groups, children have a chance to get to know, learn and perform a poem for an audience.
 Humourous performances of Custard the Dragon and Albert and the Lion are balanced by more serious-themed works such as The Highwayman and The Lady of Shalott.

 In addition to study in school, our children have the opportunity to experience high quality theatre throughout their KS2 years.
-Each year, the Junior School visits The Octagon Theatre in Bolton.
-In recent years, children have seen high quality performances of Treasure Island, The Wizard of Oz and The BFG.
-This work is consolidated during World Book Day where the Junior School goes off timetable to further understand and enjoy this work of literature.
+Each year, the Junior School visits The Octagon Theatre in Bolton to enjoy high quality performances such as Treasure Island, The Wizard of Oz and The BFG.
+This fantastic opportunity allows our children to experience the joy of live theatre while seeing their favourite stories brought to life.

 We recognise that we live in a diverse world and seek to use literature to reflect and explore the rich tapstry of experiences, events, people and places which surroud us.
 The units of work are chosen to reflect a broad range of literature including stories and poems from other cultures and countries.